SNUPEL/2024_TPO_RL/README.md

 ### 2️⃣ Markov decision process

 #### 2.1 State
-- a compound state representation composed of a heterogeneous graph and auxiliary matrix
+- State composed of unscheduled blocks and transporters
-    - **heterogeneous graph**: a modified disjunctive graph for FJSP
+    - **edge attributed graph**: compact and effective representation of block transportation statue
-        - nodes representing quay walls and operations
+        - nodes representing location which contain current transporter information
-        - edges representing low preference / high preference / precedence constraints
+        - edges representing blocks with origin and destination by disjunctive edge
-    - **auxiliary matrix**: a matrix for predicting the effects of the scheduling actions
+    - **Crystal graph convolutional neural network**: graph neural network that suitable for encoding edge attributed graph

 #### 2.2 Action
 - a combination of the vessel and quay-wall (machine assignment and job sequencing)